featbit/featbit-dotnet-sdk/README.md

 - BoolVariation/BoolVariationDetail
 - StringVariation/StringVariationDetail
-- DoubleVariation/DoubleVariationDetail (will be added in v1.1.0)
+- DoubleVariation/DoubleVariationDetail
-- FloatVariation/FloatVariationDetail (will be added in v1.1.0)
+- FloatVariation/FloatVariationDetail
-- IntVariation/IntVariationDetail (will be added in v1.1.0)
+- IntVariation/IntVariationDetail
-- JsonVariation/JsonVariationDetail (will be added in v1.1.0)
+- JsonVariation/JsonVariationDetail (in consideration)

 Variation calls take the feature flag key, a FbUser, and a default value.
 If any error makes it impossible to evaluate the flag (for instance, the feature flag key does not match any existing flag), default value is returned.